Tracks Tradition - Tracks 2011

 SchoolTube, the world's largest K-12 video community, announced on 4-19-12 that it was launching channels for individual school producers.
 So, Tracks may choose to upload some of its newest videos on its own SchoolTube channel.
 The pchstracks channel on Youtube only has a dozen so far.

-A complete listing of specific grades and descriptions are given on a sheet every three weeks for students to reflect on and get signed, and this is for a grade.
-Every week there are two grades given: 1) for notes and logs that are written daily; 2) a progress check made on the hour of hands-on time given for projects Mon. through Thurs.
+In the past, there were two grades given weekly: 1) for notes and logs that are written daily; 2) a progress check made on the hour of hands-on time given for projects Mon. through Thurs.

 The notes are from discussion, observation, and critiquing done of student projects and professional scenes that model a set theme each week that students may choose to do their project on in groups of two or as a solo.
 Logs are summaries of the project work.
 These run the gamut from commercials to music videos to duels to conversations to photo interactions to movie previews to spoofs.